AmineSam/Exquisite-corpse-Amine/README.md

 @Zivile <br>
-Suddenly, there was complete silence.
-A dark figure appeared in the doorway.

-@Zivile <br>
 The dark figure crawled into the room.
 A whispering, creaking voice waved through the floor, begging for air.